Klaus Schulze: Richard Wahnfried

 In his 1975 album Timewind (four years before the first alias use), Schulze had already named a track "Wahnfried 1883" (in reference to Wagner's death and burial in his Wahnfried's garden in 1883).
 The other track on Timewind is called "Bayreuth Return".
 After 1993, the albums are simply credited to "Wahnfried", and namedrop Schulze ("featuring Klaus Schulze", "Produced by Klaus Schulze").

-"Wahnfried" is the only known alias of Schulze (albeit on the 1998 Tribute to Klaus Schulze album, among 10 other artists, Schulze contributed one track barely hidden behind the "Schulzendorfer Groove Orchester" pseudonym).
+"Wahnfried" is the only known alias of Schulze (although on the 1998 Tribute to Klaus Schulze album, among 10 other artists, Schulze contributed one track barely hidden behind the "Schulzendorfer Groove Orchester" pseudonym).

 Discography

 Albums

 Schulze's concert performances are original compositions recorded live and thus listed as albums.
 An intensive reissue program of Schulze CDs began in 2005, with most releases having bonus tracks, and sometimes additional discs.
 They are published by the label Revisited Records (a division of German company InsideOut Music), and distributed by SPV.